brendenpelkie/AFL-sample-loader/docs/building.md

 3. Reload systemd: `sudo systemctl daemon-reload`
 4. Register the service to start at bootup: `sudo systemctl enable afl_server.service`
 5. reboot
-6. Make sure it came up at boot: `systemctl status myscript.service`
+6. Make sure it came up at boot: `systemctl status afl_server.service`

 ## Additional resources
 Once again, it is highly suggested to get up to speed with the NIST version of this system before replicating what is documented here.